Fed up with browser wars? MSIE v Netscape, AOL LOL, MSIE v Firefox, MSIE v Opera? Who needs a browser? Peace.

-Instead of opening a Web page online in your browser, you open the page locally.
-The page displays within an application window.
-Not just any application window, that is: a HyperText Application (HTA) window.
+You open HTML pages like in a browser.
+The pages display within an application window.
+Not just any application window — a HyperText Application (HTA) window.

 What are the requirements?

-Cache Method: “Run” (or open — do not save, then run) index.hta.
+Cache Method: “Run” (or open — do not save, then run) index.hta (5.7 KB).
 (Click on the link.)
-The browser caches index.hta before it launches.
-The file is 5.6 KB.
+Your browser caches the file and runs it from the cache.
 Some browsers only permit you to save the file.

 Save Method: Download htas.zip (10 KB).
 (Click on the link.)
 The ZIP archive contains four HTAs, a MIDI jukebox (1), an MP3 song (2), a JAVA applet (3) and TIG (4).
-The MIDI jukebox, the MP3 song and the JAVA applet are embedded in TIG, to be opened as links.
-The HTAs launch application windows.
-Extract
+The MIDI jukebox, the MP3 song and the JAVA applet open (in application windows) when you click on them or open from TIG that has button links.

 tssp3.hta (3) and

-index.hta (4).
-Keep the files together, extracting them to the same place.
+index.hta (4), keeping the files together after extracting them in the same folder.
 Double-click

 Why don’t more people have HTA sites?

-HTA is a means of distributing HTML pages.
+HTA is a means of distributing HTML.
 That does not endear it to many who mistrust deployable code.
 Malicious HTAs are coming to get you.

 What can you do to protect yourself against naughty HTAs?